Terii414/Projects/README.md

 <!-- endhide -->

-## One click installation (recommended):

-You can open these exercises in just a few seconds by clicking: [Open in the cloud](https://s.4geeks.com/start?repo=https://github.com/4GeeksAcademy/iptables-blocking-practice).

-> Once you have VSCode open the LearnPack exercises should start automatically.
-If exercises don't run automatically, you can try typing on your terminal: `$ learnpack start`

-## Local Installation

-Clone this repository in your local environment ([Clone this repository](https://4geeks.com/how-to/github-clone-repository)) and follow the steps below:
+Clone this repository ([how to clone](https://4geeks.com/how-to/github-clone-repository)) in your [debian virtual machine](https://4geeks.com/docs/start/cybersecurity-virtual-machines#debian-virtual-machine) and follow the steps below:

 1. Install LearnPack, the package manager for learning tutorials and the node compiler plugin for learnpack, make sure you also have node.js 14: